 Research

-Undergraduate research is typically the first step students take if they are interested in choosing science as a profession.
-Besides allowing them to establish a strong working relationship with a faculty member in their field of interest, undergraduate research teaches them how to communicate their results, both through publishing in peer-reviewed journals and by making formal presentations at the School of Arts & Sciences’ annual Student Symposium and at national and international conferences.
+Undergraduate research is an important first step for students interested in becoming a researcher, scientist, and/or activist.
+Undergraduate research in Environmental Studies at the University of Richmond is not limited to the natural sciences, social sciences, or the humanities, and is often interdisciplinary.
+ES students have an excellent record of obtaining funding from UR’s Undergraduate Research Committee.
+Besides allowing students to establish a strong working relationship with a faculty member in their field of interest, undergraduate research teaches students how to communicate results, both through publishing in peer-reviewed journals, community forums, and by making formal presentations at the School of Arts & Sciences’ annual Student Symposium and at national and international conferences.

 Working on an independent research project is also an excellent way to satisfy the program’s experiential learning requirement.
 To receive credit, students can: